What is a pin map?

 Your next step is to register for a free trial by clicking the button below, the screen shown to the right will ask you for a business email address and create a password to use the software, but no credit card information.
 This will begin your free trial where you can create your map right away.

 Upload your data

 As soon as your data is uploaded, it will be plotted on a pin map as seen in the example above.
 Each pin on the map represents a row in your spreadsheet and all this data is contained within the information box which appears when a pin is clicked.
 This forms the basis for your data analysis.
 You can style your map, run various analysis and share your map from this point.

 - Regional heat map – Turn your pin map into a regional heat map to see what states or areas have the highest density of pins, or have the greatest value in some other way.
 Learn more about regional heat maps.

 - Hotspot heat map – Why not use a hot spot to understand the density of pins?
 This can help you get a feel for where things are really happening for your business.
 Learn more about hot spot heat maps.

-- Territory Map - Your pin map shows you what is happening across the nation.
+- Territory map – Your pin map shows you what’s happening across the nation.
 But what if you also want to break out who is responsible for the different areas?
 This is where territory maps come in handy.
-Learn more about Territory Maps
+Learn more about territory maps.

 Are you ready plot your business data on a pin map?
-Sign up for a free eSpatial trial with 7 days access to our Pro License features to visualize and analyze your data on your very own pin map.
+Sign up for a free eSpatial trial with seven day’s access to our Pro License features to visualize and analyze your data on your very own pin map.